Validator Handbook

 Passive Staker

-If ranked outside top 21, you earn 20% of the active rate:
+If ranked outside the top 100 active set, you earn 50% of the active rate:

 Commission from Delegations